 SMALLEST

-functions return the smallest value in the list.
+functions returns the smallest value in the list.

-Note, if there are duplicate values in the list, the largest or the smallest function would return the values based on the order of variable.
+Note if there are duplicate values in the list, the largest or the smallest function will return the values based on the order of the variable.

 Similarly, the second largest from the below example would return 789.